CEO & Marketing Head @NCryptBit

 (Bitcoin) but can’t be held accountable for what you or others do on it.

 Remember, eBay tried this until it became apparent that blame-shifting isn’t the answer.
-People were getting scammed by shady sellers who advertised products and delivered entirely different
+People were getting scammed by shady sellers who advertised products and delivered entirely different items.

 So, what did they do?
 Well, they upped their verification game and set up